Functional Fitness Training can help you transform your body. It is a type of training that emphasizes movement patterns over repetitions.

 Why You Should Be Doing it

-The benefits of functional fitness are endless: You’ll get a total body workout that will improve your strength, flexibility, balance, and endurance.
+Functional fitness has numerous benefits, improving strength, flexibility, balance, and endurance with a total body workout.
 You’ll be better prepared for day-to-day activities like lifting heavy objects and doing yard work.
 And best of all, you can do it anywhere!
 Try these exercises to get started:

 Plank With Leg Lift: Start in a plank position with your hands directly beneath your shoulders and legs extended straight behind you.
 Engage your core as you lift one leg off the floor and hold for two seconds before returning it to the floor.
 Repeat for 10 reps on each side.